 This means that institutions generally must withhold such information from parents and others who believe their relationship with the student entitles them to have the information, sometimes even on occasions when the student prefers the information be released.
 As a result, we sometimes encounter frustrated parents, guardians or spouses who question why they cannot have information about a student’s grades, financial obligations or standing with the university.

-Educational records generally covered by federal privacy laws include grades, housing information, medical treatment (including hospitalization) enrollment and attendance information, financial status, results of disciplinary proceedings, etc.
+Educational records generally covered by federal privacy laws include grades, housing information, medical treatment (including hospitalization), enrollment and attendance information, financial status and results of disciplinary proceedings.

 Release of Student Personal Information

-The Student Request to Share Information form is located below.
-When the form is completed and submitted we will be able to disclose information and respond to inquiries from the designated individuals.
+When the form is completed and submitted, we will be able to disclose information and respond to inquiries from the designated individuals.
 The completed and submitted form will be kept on file in the Dean of Students Office.
-Students may revise the form's designations at any time.
-The form is kept on file during the student's semesters of study at The University of Tulsa.
+Students may revise the form’s designations at any time.
+The form is kept on file during the student’s semesters of study at The University of Tulsa.

-Please discuss this information issue before a situation arises when our release of information must be determined by the law rather than the wishes of the student.
-Thank you for helping us respond appropriately to students' wishes as we meet our legal obligations.
+Please discuss this information before a situation arises when our release of information must be determined by the law rather than the wishes of the student.